As of Thursday 28th March 2019, budget airline WOW Air has ceased all operations.

 ATOL holiday protection is a scheme which prevents you from losing your money or being stranded abroad, which means you’ll be protected if an airline goes bust.

-However, if your airline is not based in the UK, they are not covered by the ATOL protection scheme.
+However, if your airline is not based in the UK (WOW Air is an Icelandic company), they are not covered by the ATOL protection scheme.

 But there could still be a chance: if you booked your flights as part of a package holiday, you may still be covered!